Skip to main content

 Many drugs can interact and cause dangerous effects.
 Some drugs should not be used together with Lupkynis.
 Your doctor may change your treatment plan if you also use:

-When taking Lupkynis with other medicine: To make sure all medicines are safe for you, tell your doctor about all your medical conditions, and if you are pregnant or breastfeeding.
+When taking Lupkynis with other medicine: To make sure all medicines are safe for you, tell your doctor about all your medical conditions, including:

 Taking Lupkynis may increase your risk of certain cancers such as skin cancer or lymphoma.
 Ask your doctor about your specific risk.